plainC/wondermacros/docs/objects.md

 * `from_json`
 * all reserved words in the C language

+### Writing other declarations directly to the class file

+To specify simple types and other declarations directly in the class file, it is possible to use `TO_HEADER` macro.
+Just define that macro in the class file and the content is expanded with `<wondermacros/objects/x/class_declare.h>`.
+For example, function callback types, simple enums and type definitions can be specified in the same place with the class.

+It is also possible to add file inclusions in the class file.
+Define `INCLUDE_0` ...`INCLUDE_3` macros in the class.
+Each one of them is able to include one file, e.g. `#define INCLUDE_0 <stdio.h>`.

 ### Source code and other examples

 The source code of the previous example can be found